deamorim2/sdbs/EN-US/spatial_joins.rst

 #.
 The ``JOIN`` clause creates a virtual table that includes columns from both the neighborhoods and census tables.
 #.
 The ``WHERE`` clause filters our virtual table to just rows in Manhattan.
 #.
-The remaining rows are grouped by the neighborhood name and fed through the aggregation function to Sum_() the population values.
+The remaining rows are grouped by the neighborhood name and fed through the aggregation function to sum_() the population values.
 #.
 After a little arithmetic and formatting (e.g., ``GROUP BY``, ``ORDER BY``) on the final numbers, our query spits out the percentages.

 --------

 .. note:: - The ``JOIN`` clause combines two ``FROM`` items.
 By default, we are using an ``INNER JOIN``, but there are four other types of joins.
-For further information see the `join_type <http://www.postgresql.org/docs/9.1/interactive/sql-select.html#SQL-FROM>`_ definition in the PostgreSQL documentation.
+For further information see the join_type_ definition in the PostgreSQL documentation.

 --------